 Many people experience anxiety about undergoing dental work or even visiting the dentist at all, a fear known as dental phobia.
 This can keep them from seeking proper dental care and may be compromising their dental health.
 Relief for patients with dental phobia is now available through various forms of sedation dentistry.

-Although oral conscious sedation (often referred to as mild sedation) produces a relaxed state, it does not produce the same effect as anesthesia, which is used for most dental procedures.
+Although mild sedation (often referred to as relaxation dentistry) produces a relaxed state, it does not produce the same effect as anesthesia, which is used for most dental procedures.
 Patients will still require local anesthesia through injection to help reduce the pain of the procedure.
 Mild sedation simply helps relieve the nerves and anxiety that often accompany seeing a dentist.
 The anesthesia is usually injected after the patient is sedated and relaxed to reduce anxiety about the actual injection.

 Many people are uneasy at just the thought of undergoing dental work.
 Mild sedation allows people to gain a sense of comfort about these often complex and lengthy procedures.
 It may also influence some patients to undergo elective procedures that they may have been apprehensive about before.
 Mild sedation / relaxation dentistry often lets many patients feel as though their lengthy procedures last for only a few minutes.

 Patients that benefit from mild sedation dentistry include those who:

 - Have a low pain threshold

 - Can't sit still in the dentist's chair

 - Need a large amount of dental work done

 It is important to discuss the individual risks of mild sedation dentistry with our staff, who can help you decide if you can benefit from this technique.